A Comptonized Fireball Bubble: Physical Origin of Magnetar Giant Flares: Radiation and Fit

-Our model above predicts that the thermal photons of expanding fireball are subject to the coherent Compton scattering (CC) and incoherent Inverse Compton (IC) scattering, so the resulted spectrum is likely a modified blackbody (hereafter, MB\footnote{We use ``MB" to distinguish from multi-color blackbody \citep[``MBB";][]{Meng2018,Meng2019,Meng2021,Wang2021}.}) shape with an IC bump at the high-energy end.
+Our model predicts that the thermal photons of expanding fireball are subject to the coherent CC and incoherent IC scattering, so the resulted spectrum is likely a modified blackbody (hereafter, MB\footnote{We use ``MB" to distinguish from multicolor blackbody \citep[][]{Meng2018,Meng2019,Meng2021,Wang2021,Meng2022}.}) shape with an IC tail at the high-energy end.
 A parameterized function of the model-predicted spectrum can be derived by considering the above two radiation processes.

-Whether the CC or IC dominates the radiation process are determined by the Compton $y$ parameter, which varies at different photon energies.
+Whether the CC or IC dominates the radiation process is determined by the Compton $y$ parameter, which varies at different photon energies.
 Following \cite{Rybicki1986}, we define where $k$ is the Boltzmann constant, and $\overline{N}$ is the mean scattering number when a photon travels a free path.

 Depending on the $y$ parameter, the derived flux can be considered in the following two regimes:

 \begin{itemize} \item For $y<$1, CC dominates, and the energy of a scattered photon is not significantly changed.
 In this case, an MB spectral shape is expected.
 The specific intensity of CC is closely related to the scattering and absorption of the thermal photons \citep[][]{Rybicki1986}: